 We also asked Flynn about the results and effectiveness of the Brand Registry infringement tools.
 The image won’t be taken down instantly, the other seller will receive a notice asking them to take down the image; most sellers will remove the image to avoid having their account suspended.
 Flynn also informed us that the results were satisfactory and Amazon tends to side with a Brand Registered seller (although you may need to submit a claim a second time if it isn’t acknowledged at first).

 With an enormous platform and literally millions of sellers, leveraging your copyright on Amazon may feel intimidating.
 Infringement is a problem on the platform, and there are systems in place to enforce take-downs of unauthorized usage.
 We hope that the steps outlined in this article will serve as a guide for dealing with unauthorized use of your images on the platform.
-For further advice and action that you can take against infringement on any platform, check out our stolen images article.
+Still have questions?
+Check out our stolen images article to dive further into fighting copyright infringement.